-a) According to the information and explanations given to us and on the basis of our examination of the records of the Company, during the year the Company has generally been regular in depositing the amounts deducted / accrued in the books of account in respect of undisputed statutory dues including employee's state insurance, provident fund, income-tax, goods and service tax, cess and other material statutory dues as applicable to it with the appropriate authorities.
+- We have broadly reviewed the books of account maintained by the company, pursuant to the Rules vi) made by the Central Government of India, the maintenance of cost records as prescribed under subsection (1) of section 148 of the Act and we are of the opinion that, prima facie, the prescribed accounts and records have been made and maintained.
+We have not, however, made a detailed examination of the records with a view to determine whether they are accurate or complete. - vii) According to the information and explanations given to us and on the basis of our a) examination of the records of the Company, during the year the Company has generally been regular in depositing the amounts deducted / accrued in the books of account in respect of undisputed statutory dues including employee's state insurance, provident fund, income-tax, goods and service tax, cess and other material statutory dues as applicable to it with the appropriate authorities.

-There were no undisputed amounts payable in respect of provident fund, employees' state insurance, goods and service tax, cess and other material statutory dues in arrears as at March 31, 2022 for a period of more than six months from the date they became payable.
-Refer Note no. 37 of the standalone financial statements for computation and payment of Minimum Alternate Tax (MAT) under Section 115JB of the Income Tax Act, 1961.
+There were no undisputed amounts payable in respect of provident fund, employees' state insurance, goods and service tax, cess and other material statutory dues in arrears as at March 31, 2021 for a period of more than six months from the date they became payable.
+Refer Note no. 36 of the standalone financial statements for computation and payment of Minimum Alternate Tax (MAT) under Section 115JB of the Income Tax Act, 1961.

-b) According to the information and explanation given to us and records of the Company, there are no dues of income tax, goods and service tax or cess or other material statutory dues which have not been deposited on account of any dispute except the following:
+- According to the information and explanation given to us and records of the Company, there b) are no dues of income tax, goods and service tax or cess or other material statutory dues which have not been deposited on account of any dispute. - According to the information and explanations given to us and records of the Company, the viii) Company has delayed the repayment of debentures to a financial institution.
+The details of delay in repayment is tabulated below: